Find out if your business is eligible to apply for workers through the FNQ DAMA

 The type of evidence needed depends on whether you already employ an Australian citizen or permanent resident (an Australian) in the same role in the same location.

-If you do employ a comparable Australian in the same role in the same location then you should provide:
+If you do employ a comparable Australian in the same role in the same location then you may be asked to provide:

 - the Australian worker’s payslip or employment contract with identifying details removed